Jani Hirvinen: 1980s

 Hirvinen received his first Sinclair ZX80 in 1980 just a few weeks after it was released in the UK.
 The following year Hirvinen started to work with new released Sinclair ZX81 and became a member of the international Sinclair Club.

 After graduating from High School Hirvinen became one of the youngest and earliest persons in Finland to get in touch with SMD technologies and also a programmer for SMD Assembly machine.
 He started to work with Universal Omni-place 4621A machines at a company called Point Production Ltd in Hyvinkää, Finland.
-One highlight of his early "SMD era" was to introduce SMD technologies, and he was responsible for creating first SMD assemblies for the Finnish Army at 1987.
+One highlight of his early "SMD era" was to introduce SMD technologies, and he was responsible for creating first SMD assemblies for the Finnish Army in 1987.

 Already in the early 1980s, Hirvinen was creating FidoNet (a worldwide computer network that is used for communication between bulletin board systems) and SiGNET bulletin board system (BBS) networks.

 Later career

 1990s

-Hirvinen started his first ISP on 1994 called as SGIC Communications Oy in Tampere, Finland.
+Hirvinen started his first ISP in 1994 called as SGIC Communications Oy in Tampere, Finland.
 Two year later they acquired a majority from VIP Tietoverkot Oy and changed the corporation's name to VIP Networks Oy.
 During the early dates of the known internet age, he has one of the first ones to create web sites and web hosting systems in Finland.